Last revised 29/11/2022

 - if you have an online account via one of our Websites, you can update your communications preferences by logging in to your account and following the instructions on the relevant Website; or

 - where you receive marketing communications from us, you may change your preferences or unsubscribe from marketing communications at any time by clicking the unsubscribe link in an email from us

 To learn how to opt out of behavioural advertising delivered by Network Advertising Initiative member companies, please visit the Network Advertising Initiative and Digital Advertising Alliance.
 You may download the “AppChoices” app to opt out in mobile apps.
 At present there is no industry standard for recognising Do Not Track browser signals, so we do not respond to them.

 Where do we store your personal data and how is it protected?

-Personal information received within the EEA is stored with an industry recognised data centre based in the EU.
+Personal information received within the UK & EEA is stored with an industry recognised data centre based in the EU.

 Personal information received from Australia and New Zealand (including, in some circumstances, if you reside in the UK or the European Union) is stored in secure data centres in Australia although we may use third parties to store your data outside of Australia, whenever this happens we take reasonable steps to protect your personal data/information from loss or destruction.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data/information security breach where we are legally required to do so.